 How the Ingredients Work

 The general ingredients in a permanent hair colorant are the dye, initially in the form of a dye intermediate or precursor; the developer, generally hydrogen peroxide; a coupler, which varies depending on the desired hair color; and an alkaline, usually ammonia.
 Ammonia and hydrogen peroxide are heavy hitters in the hair dying process as they both serve multiple functions.
 (We’ll get to hydrogen peroxide in a bit).
 Ammonia acts as a vehicle to deliver the precursor dye to the cortex and, as an alkaline, it makes the environment basic, allowing for the appropriate conditions for the necessary reactions to occur.
-Often the coupler and the dye intermediate, as well.
 The composition varies as it is the indicator of what the color outcome will be.
 The three major coupler divisions are yellow-green, red, and blue.
 These ingredients are stored as two separate groups.
 The ammonia and the dye components can be made up and stored together before the actual dyeing, but the hydrogen peroxide cannot be stored with them.
 It must remain separate until right before the dye job is to take place.

 How the Dye Colors Your Hair